 Convert the property to a Buy To Let

 An alternative option that is a little bit out there!
 If the selling market in your area is a little bit stale, you might want to have a look at the rental market.
-You can often flip your mortgage, depending on your provider, to be a Buy to Let mortgage and rent your house out, whilst also earning a profit.
+You can often flip your house repayments, depending on your provider, to be a Buy to Let house repayments and rent your house out, whilst also earning a profit.
 This won’t work for everyone, as some people will need the equity out of their house for a deposit, but it could be seen as a temporary solution with moving into a rental property yourself until the market picks up again.

 How Can I Increase My Chances of Selling My House?